asvyazhin/CSS-guideline/README.md

 _Element_ - part of the Block, responsible for a particular function.
 It may be only a part of the Block and does not make sense in isolation from Block.

-_Modifier_ - property of a Block or Element that changes the appearance or behavior.
+_Modifier_ - property of a Block (or Element) that changes the appearance or behavior.
 Has a name and a value.
-Simultaneously can be used several different Modifiers for one Block or Element.
+Several different Modifiers can be used simultaneously for one Block (or Element).

 ### Syntax
 ##### Block
-If the name of the Block consists of several words, then they are separated by a hyphen (-).
+If the name of the Block consists of several words, they are separated with a hyphen (-).

 ```css
 .menu {